DamienFruleux/ZCU111-AWG/README.md

 # Introduction

-This project provides an example design for working with the [Zynq UltraScale+ RFSoC RF Data Converter](https://www.xilinx.com/products/intellectual-property/rf-data-converter.html) on the [Zynq UltraScale+ RFSoC ZCU111 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/zcu111.html).
+This project provides example designs for working with the [Zynq UltraScale+ RFSoC RF Data Converter](https://www.xilinx.com/products/intellectual-property/rf-data-converter.html) on the [Zynq UltraScale+ RFSoC ZCU111 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/zcu111.html).

 You can read the [Zynq UltraScale+ RFSoC RF Data Converter v2.6 Gen 1/2/3 Product Guide (PG269)](https://www.xilinx.com/content/dam/xilinx/support/documentation/ip_documentation/usp_rf_data_converter/v2_6/pg269-rf-data-converter.pdf) for more details on the IP core.

-Specifically, we will use the ZCU111 as an [Arbitrary Waveform Generator](https://en.wikipedia.org/wiki/Arbitrary_waveform_generator) (AWG).
+Specifically, we will use the ZCU111 as an fully customizable [Arbitrary Waveform Generator](https://en.wikipedia.org/wiki/Arbitrary_waveform_generator) (AWG).
 In this way, we will be able to generate any arbitrarily defined waveshape with the [Digital to Analog Converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter) (DAC) integrated to the ZCU111.

 The big advantage of using a solution like this is the flexibility of the platform.
 In addition to using a fully customizable solution, it is possible to use IPs to enrich or accelerate our application with DSP, filters...